makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================
-This project aims to replicate twitter.To use it you should sign up first.
+This project aims to replicate twitter.
+To use it you should sign up first.
 Then you can write and post and read peeps.
 My application can be found on Heroku
 [Chitter2017](https://chitter2017.herokuapp.com/)